 Two formats of the checklist are available:

-In addition, the AGREE Reporting Checklist has been translated into Italian.
+In addition, the following AGREE Reporting Checklist translations are available

 Brouwers MC, Kerkvliet K, Spithoff K, on behalf of the AGREE Next Steps Consortium.
 The AGREE Reporting Checklist: a tool to improve reporting of clinical practice guidelines.
 BMJ 2016;352:i1152. doi: 10.1136/bmj.i1152.